RFM Analysis Notebook

 FROM rfm_raw;

-Compared to the license plate version: - A member who changed cars is still recognised as the same customer - All parking sessions across different stations are attributed to one person - You can send push notifications directly to the member account after segmentation
+Compared to the license plate version: - A member who changed cars is still seen as the same customer - All parking sessions across stations are linked to one person - You can send push notifications to the member account after segmentation

 Python Implementation

-Use Python when you need to iterate on scoring logic, visualise distributions, or feed segments into downstream analysis.
+Use Python when you need to try out different scoring rules, draw distribution charts, or feed segments into the next step.

 import pandas as pd